 There are many other discussions on their community forum.

-Although upWork did not clearly said they'll lock out your account, the fact that some of your fellow freelancers are going through those hurdles, it may not be worth to pay VPN if you're freelancing with upWork service.
+Although upWork did not clearly say they’ll lock out your account, the fact that some of your fellow freelancers are going through those hurdles, it may not be worth to pay VPN if you’re freelancing with upWork service.

 Another example of the site that’s likely freezing your account is PayPal.

 When I was visiting HongKong for vacation, and I am trying to access my own PayPal account, suddenly PayPal is blocking me.

 They’re asking me to enter the codes they sent through SMS on my phone.

 Luckily at that time, I don’t activate my phone’s provider roaming service and I can’t access my PayPal account until I got back home and unlock it.

 There’s likely that more and more major sites will apply such security precaution when you’re accessing your account with them, from different IP address — which will happen when you’re using VPN.

 VPN providers still have a chance to see your data

 Even if they kept their no-logs policy, their staff still had a chance to see your online activity before the logs are removed.